What’s Special About Children’s Radiology?

 Kids are different emotionally and physically.
-When a child walks into our clinic we want to make sure they are comfortable and happy and having fun as much as possible.
+When a child walks into our imaging center we want to make sure they are comfortable and happy and having fun as much as possible.
 So we have a playful décor with toys and distractions that help them stay calm and helps the family feel comfortable, too.
 That’s not entirely just to have a happy patient.
 With children, a happy and calm patient will be more still and relaxed and the imaging will be better, and that, of course is our goal – great imaging.
 So we really set the tone and environment that keeps children and families comfortable.

 How does the actual radiology differ?

 So the radiology is different because kids are radiosensitive—more so than adults.
 So although CT is a life-saving technology and we love it in pediatric radiology when we really need it, our goal is to image children in other modalities when we can in order to manage the child’s lifetime radiological dosage.
 We focus on ultrasound, MRI, and plain films.
 When we do need a CT, because there are times that’s the best way to look at a patient, we try to make sure that the child is comfortable and relaxed so that we can get the image in one scan.
 ARA supports the Image Wisely program, which is our promise to keep ionizing radiation as low as reasonably achievable.